 “It’s just amazing to watch this old haenyeo in her eighties barely manage to walk to the shore, leaning on a stroller because of her bad back, only to then put on her swimsuit, strap a seven- to eight-kilogram of lead to her waist to help her go under, pick up her net to hold the catch and disappear into the water.”

 Heeyoung Koh is vocal with her pleas for understanding of the divers.
 “Haenyeo have gone into the water and held their breath, and in exchange they’ve gotten food for this world, alcohol for their husbands, notebooks and pencils for their children,” she said.
 “The ocean is their lover, their husband, their god.”

 “Tears streaming from her eyes, the old haenyeo ventures back into the same waves her dead daughter rose up on after getting her foot caught in seaweed while diving,” Koh continued.
 “There’s one haenyeo who saw her friend dying in front of her after being bitten by a shark while they were diving together.
 What is it that calls them into the ocean?”

 Heeyoung Koh recently published “Mulsum”, an account of her experiences with the haenyeo divers of U-do (Nanam Books), while she finishes the final editing for her documentary of the same name.
 The film, with a script by ”Hourglass“ author Song Ji-na, is scheduled to premiere this fall.

 “I’m going to be a haenyeo myself when I get older,” Heeyoung Koh said.
-“Even if I’m not even ‘C-class,’ even if I’m ‘nothing-class’ and I have to pick up seaweed on the beach, I’m going to be a haenyeo.
-“The ocean is the warm bossom of a mother.
-You can go there any time and without a word, it gives you everything.” - Lee Kil-woo
+“Even if I’m not even ‘C-class,’ even if I’m ‘nothing-class’ and I have to pick up seaweed on the beach, I’m going to be a haenyeo".
+“The ocean is the warm bosom of a mother, you can go there any time and without a word, it gives you everything.”

 “Is what you see what I see?”